 Businesses may instead favour short-term, unsecured borrowing to meet more immediate needs – and, because the requirement has an element of immediacy, look for loans that may be arranged, often entirely online, with the minimum delay.

-Online lenders specialising in this form of short-term expansion finance – such as Cubefunder – are often able to give a decision in principle on the proposed borrowing almost immediately.
-If your formal application is then subsequently approved, the requested funds may be transferred electronically, directly to your company bank account within as short an interval of just 48 hours.
+Online lenders specialising in this form of short-term finance – such as Cubefunder – are often able to give a decision in principle on the proposed borrowing almost immediately.
+If your formal application is then approved, the requested funds will be transferred, directly to your company bank account within as short an interval of just 48 hours.

 Although borrowing limits are likely to vary from one lender to another, you might be looking at anything from £5,000 right up to £100,000.

 With repayment terms typically in the range of three to 12 months, such borrowing avoids any long-term commitment to debt – and reduces the accumulation of interest charges.
 Because the loans are usually fixed-rate, you also know the exact cost of credit from the very start and may plan the equal monthly repayments to coincide with your regular cash flow commitments.